zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Chantelle: It’s good to keep them on their toes.

-Evan: And by making them jealous of each other?
-I s aw how angry Jack got when he saw you flirting with Kwan and later gettin g cozy with Mike.
+Evan: And by making them jealous of each other? is aw how angry Jack got when he saw you flirting with Kwan and later gettin g cozy with Mike.

 Chantelle: Jack can’t stay angry with me.
 We’ll kis s and make up.